Skip to content

 • Public policy

-Discussions about California’s “six-year rule” for prelicensed family therapists (MFTs), clinical counselors (PCCs), and clinical social workers (CSWs) often turn confusing.
+Discussions about California’s “six-year rule” for associate marriage and family therapists (AMFTs), clinical counselors (APCCs), and clinical social workers (ASWs) often turn confusing.
 There’s a simple reason for that.
 When people refer to California’s “six-year rule,” they actually might be referring to either one of two different rules, both of which have six-year timeframes.
 Here’s a breakdown of both six-year rules.

 1. An Associate registration is good for six years

-Let’s say that Melissa is a prelicensed counselor who just completed her graduate degree.
+Let’s say that Melissa is an APCC who just completed her graduate degree.
 (The specific profession doesn’t really matter.
 All three professions have parallel rules here.)
-She applies for associate registration, and is registered as of March 2018.
+She applies for associate registration, and is registered as of October 2024.
 That associate registration number she has been given is good for up to six years.
-(This, too, can get confusing: It technically “expires” every year unless it is renewed by March.
+(This, too, can get confusing: It technically “expires” every year unless it is renewed by the end of October.
 But it can be renewed for up to a total of six years.)

 2. Your most recent six years of experience count toward licensure